wilsonzlin/wilsonl.in-docs/src/ooml/_common/Introduction/Welcome.md

 Welcome to the documentation for ooml!

 Documentation is available for every major and minor version combination.
-This documentation is for versions `<VAR[VERSION-MAJOR]>.<VAR[VERSION-MINOR]>.*`.
-To change this, use the version picker in the table of contents.
+This documentation applies to versions `<VAR[VERSION-MAJOR]>.<VAR[VERSION-MINOR]>.*` only.
+To see documentation for other versions, use the version picker above the table of contents.
 For more information about versioning, see [Compatibility and versioning](#Compatibility and versioning).

-Documentation may change at any time in order to keep the accuracy and quality to a high standard.
+This documentation may change at any time in order to keep the accuracy and quality to a high standard.

 If you notice a mistake or have comments, please send them using the feedback tool, by pressing Feedback at the top right of every page.